 By : Scott M. Cloud, MBA, CPC

-Retirement plan laws require that a company-sponsored retirement plan be subject to an annual audit if it satisfies the definition of a “large plan”.
+Retirement plan laws require that a company-sponsored retirement plan be subject to an annual audit if it satisfies the definition of a “large-plan”.
 The audit must be performed by an Independent Qualified Public Accountant (IQPA) and the audit report must be attached to the Form 5500 filing for that plan year.
-Large plan audits typically cost several thousand dollars each year, and for some retirement plans the audit represents one of the largest components of total plan cost.
+Large plan audits typically cost several thousand dollars each year, and for some retirement plans, the audit represents one of the largest components of the total plan cost.

 When is a “large plan” audit required?